 2. Provide an incentive for students to prepare for class.

 In all the examples cited above, students completed a task associated with their preparation….and that task was associated with points.
 The assignment can vary; the examples above used tasks that ranged from online quizzes to worksheets to short writing assignments, but in each case the task provided an incentive for students to come to class prepared by speaking the common language of undergraduates: points.
 In many cases, grading for completion rather than effort can be sufficient, particularly if class activities will provide students with the kind of feedback that grading for accuracy usually provides.
-See a blog post by CFT Director Derek Bruff about how he gets his students to prepare for class.

 3. Provide a mechanism to assess student understanding.

 The pre-class assignments that students complete as evidence of their preparation can also help both the instructor and the student assess understanding.
 Pre-class online quizzes can allow the instructor to practice Just-in-Time Teaching (JiTT; Novak et al., 1999), which basically means that the instructor tailors class activities to focus on the elements with which students are struggling.
 If automatically graded, the quizzes can also help students pinpoint areas where they need help.
 Pre-class worksheets can also help focus student attention on areas with which they’re struggling, and can be a departure point for class activities, while pre-class writing assignments help students clarify their thinking about a subject, thereby producing richer in-class discussions.
 Importantly, much of the feedback students need is provided in class, reducing the need for instructors to provide extensive commentary outside of class (Walvoord and Anderson, 1998).
 In addition, many of the activities used during class time (e.g., clicker questions or debates) can serve as informal checks of student understanding.